seaninsight/react-fundamentals/README.md

 - Use hooks to connect components with React's API
 - Hooks are also just functions
 - Data always flows parent -> child
-- Use third-party libraries for framework-like experience (routing, global state mgmt, netorking, etc.)
+- Use third-party libraries for framework-like experience (routing, global state mgmt, networking, etc.)

 ## React at a high level